 Walt Disney World has announced a new table service restaurant for Toy Story Land in Hollywood Studios named Roundup Rodeo BBQ Restaurant.
-This comes ahead of the park’s 30th Anniversary, which is said to promise a few surprises in terms of announcements and new offerings planned for the future of DHS.
+This will offer details, including when this WDW dining spot will likely open.
+(Updated January 31, 2021.)

 The premise for Roundup Rodeo BBQ Restaurant is that Andy has cut and taped three cardboard boxes together to create a new rodeo arena using some of his favorite toys, games, and play sets.
 While some pieces are definitely western-themed, what makes this rodeo special is the broad assortment of toys that have been brought together to create a fun, colorful mashup-atmosphere.

 Once inside, you’ll be surrounded by all of the rodeo festivities in-action as well as western town and train station play sets.
 And you just might spot some of your favorite Pixar characters scattered around the restaurant in the form of toys and game pieces including a toy version of Jessie riding on the back of a Trixie pull-toy and unique toy versions of Bo Peep and her sheep, all who appear to be performing in the rodeo together.